BlaineDev/431-2020/projects/projectA/evaluation_results.md

 # Evaluation of Project A

 Thank you all for your work on the project.

 An email from me with the subject line **431 Project A Results** should appear in your preferred email by 5 PM on 2020-11-13.

-Please read the comments as coming from multiple people (including not just myself but also the TAs) and I hope you will forgive us any typographical or syntax errors, as I didn't find the time to closely edit all 70 sets of comments.
+Please read the comments in that email as coming from multiple people (including not just myself but also the TAs) and I hope you will forgive us any typographical or syntax errors, as I didn't find the time to closely edit all 70 sets of comments.

 As I wrote in that email, we hope that this was a useful exercise and that project B will be even more successful.

 ## Breakdown of Scores